Trump Administration Rescinds Obama Rule On Transgender Students' Bathroom Use

 The administration said the directive was meant to help school districts avoid running afoul of civil rights laws, as we reported.

-Under then-President Barack Obama, the Department of Justice sued the state of North Carolina over its so-called bathroom law, which prohibits municipal governments in the state from passing laws protecting the rights of transgender people.
+Under Obama, the Department of Justice sued the state of North Carolina over its so-called bathroom law, which prohibits municipal governments in the state from passing laws protecting the rights of transgender people.
 It also requires trans people in government facilities to use the bathroom corresponding to the sex on their birth certificate.

 North Carolina has lost business over the law, including NCAA championship events that were scheduled to be held in the state.